Home

 In order to insure you make a proper delivery use the delivery checklist that your dealership has developed or the one automobile manufacturers provide with each new vehicle.
 Familiarize yourself with the items they include.

 Many dealerships have a dedicated delivery coordinator.
 This individual is charged with the responsibility of delivering the vehicle to the customer.
-This is to insure that your dealership's customer satisfaction ratings remain at or above the standards established by the manufacturer.
+This is to insure your dealership's customer satisfaction ratings remain at or above the standards established by the manufacturer.

 You are required to make follow-up calls to your new owners at prescribed intervals.
 Knowing what is on the delivery checklist will give you a guideline to follow when making these calls.